Image:Wikimedia Creative Commons

 Given the consequences for our farms and our food, you’d think we’d be doing all we can to protect bees and other pollinators from threats like neonics.

-Some governments aren’t letting the big chemical companies push them around.
-Alarmed by the role these chemicals are playing in bee colony collapse disorder, the European Union has banned several of them; the U.S. Fish and Wildlife Service has committed to phasing them out on the public lands they manage; and Seattle, Minnesota and Oregon have all agreed to take some form of action against neonics.
+Some governments are taking action.
+Alarmed by the role these chemicals are playing in bee colony collapse disorder, the European Union has banned them; the U.S. Fish and Wildlife Service has committed to phasing them out on the public lands they manage; the Home Depot and Lowe's are phasing them out; and Seattle, Connecticut, Maryland, Minnesota, New Jersey and Oregon have all agreed to take some form of action against neonics.

 Image: Justin Leonard / Flickr User-Creative Commons